10 Free MS Word Alternatives You Can Use Today

 Today we're going to explore ten alternatives to Microsoft Word that you can quickly and easily start using today.
 Some will be online and some will be downloadable applications that can be installed on your local computer, but all will enable you to wean yourself off of Microsoft Word and still be productive.

 This is because they can all work in conjunction with the applications you already use with MS Word.
-Take your everyday PDF to Word Converter tool, for instance.
+Take your everyday PDF converter tool, for instance.
 Working with PDF documents is difficult and you may think it even harder if you swap out an application in your usual software lineup.
-This simply isn’t true, though.
+This simply isn't true, though.
 Able2Extract Professional, for instance, lets you work easily with any MS Word alternative there is.
 Simply convert your PDF to Word and then import or upload your converted results into any one of the Word processors in this list.
-You won’t miss a single beat!
+You won't miss a single beat!